oswaldderiemaecker/wordpress-eb-demo/README.md

 ./vendor/bin/phing wp-plugins-activate
 ```

 Open in your browser http://192.168.99.100/wp-admin/plugins.php the updraftplus plugin is installed and activated.
-Note that the password for the admin user is password, we have updated it so we can run automated test.
+Note that the password for the **admin** user is **password**, we have updated it so we can run automated test.

 Notice all the plugin are installed and activated, but wait a minute, we W3 Total Cache that require an update, let's edit our composer.json and bump the version.